LiyrAstroph/MICA2/docs/getting_started.rst

   * **CDNest** --- Diffusive nested sampling, downloaded at https://github.com/LiyrAstroph/CDNest

-Note that in Linux system, there are package managers that can install the above libraries convienently.
+Note that in Linux system, there are package managers that can install the above libraries convienently (except CDNest).
 If so, use them.
 In this case, the libraries usually are installed in standard environment path.
 Otherwise, any of the above libraries is not installed in standard locations on your system, the ``Makefile`` provided with the code may need slight adjustments.

 Compiling
 =============================